 Where American biscuits come from

-When and where they originated exactly is not know, but biscuits seem to have been an important part of the Southern diet well back into the 18th century.
-Some say they originate from that British biscuit, although whether that’s true is hard to prove.
+As is usual for most foods and recipes, the exact origin of the American biscuit isn’t exactly known.
+Likely, it wasn’t a sudden invention, instead, it probably was a gradual development over time.
+Biscuits do seem to have been an important part of the Southern (of the USA) diet well back into the 18th century.
+Some say they originate from that British biscuit, although whether that’s true, is hard to prove.

 How to make biscuits